 Saint Ambrogio Day is celebrated December 7 in the Sant'Ambrogio area of Milan.
 Saint Ambrogio is the patron saint of Milan and his day is celebrated with food and stalls with vendors selling a number of items are set up in the neighborhood.

 Feast Day of the Immaculate Conception, December 8, is a national holiday.
 There are celebrations throughout Italy and churches hold special masses.
 You'll find parades, feasts, and music in many places.
 In the Abruzzo region, it is often celebrated with bonfires and traditional singing.
 Rome celebrates with floral wreaths and a ceremony at the Spanish Steps presided over by the Pope.
 Although government offices and banks are closed, many stores stay open for holiday shopping.
+Read more about the Feast of the Immaculate Conception on our Catholicism site.

 Soul Christmas in the theaters and churches of Lake Trasimeno is a huge festival of free gospel music, December 8-January 6.
 Trasimeno Blues